-Elderly/disabled and non-Moving Forward program participants who lose a source of income or has a reduction of income that will last 90 days or more maybe eligible for an interim recertification at any time to reduce their portion of the rent, including a review of their medical deductions if a hardship occurs.
+Elderly/disabled program participants who lose a source of income or have a reduction of income that will last 90 days or more may be eligible for an interim recertification at any time to reduce their portion of the rent, including a review of their medical deductions if a hardship occurs.
 If it is determined that a reduction of rent is warranted, the reduced rent will begin the first of the month after the verification of the decrease and any replacement income is received.